- Adventure Playground

 There are also a number of Hub clinics available for parents to contact if necessary.
 Our closest Hub clinic is Orakei Children’s Community Dental Clinic at Orakei School or Remuera Intermediate – if you are unsure where to go phone 0800 825583.

-Discos organised by the PTS are held each year.
+Discos organised by the Friends of the School are held each year.
 All children from Year 1 to Year 6 are welcome.
-Parental supervision is required and a roster is organised by the PTS.
+Parental supervision is required and a roster is organised by the Friends of the School.
 Children must be delivered and collected from the hall by an adult.